kenlyn270/ReWear/README.md

 AI is used to check if submitted clothes meet the company's recycle criteria.
 If an item doesn’t qualify, the AI suggests creative ways to reuse it.

+This system is built with features fully delivered in Bahasa Indonesia, aligning with our primary target audience: local fashion businesses and organizations based in Indonesia.

 ---

 ## Why Choose ReWear?